scriptnull/vishnubharathi.codes/source/_posts/a-silly-mistake-that-i-made-with-io.teereader.md

 With that said, I would still be mindful about introducing `io.Pipe`.
 Here is what I have decided.

 If I need to write to one or two writers and do not need concurrency, I would stick with `io.TeeReader`.
 I will stick to `io.Pipe` for every other case.

+I have changed my mind a bit, please turn to the next page: https://vishnubharathi.codes/blog/against-the-io.teereader/